10 Tips For Making the Most Out of a Wine Tasting Tour

 5. Don't be afraid to taste new wines

 Don't just stick to the wines you already know.
-Since you're at a winery, try some new, unfamiliar flavours and varietals.
-If you stick to the grapes you already know and enjoy, maybe you'll be missing out on some amazing regional varieties that you didn't even know they existed.
-If you favour red, take a sip also on the white, if you prefer the sweet ones, don't leave without tasting the drier ones.
+Since you're at a winery, try some new, unfamiliar flavors and varietals.
+If you stick to the grapes you already know and enjoy, maybe you'll be missing out on some amazing regional varieties that you didn't even know existed.
+If you favor red, take a sip also on the white, if you prefer the sweet ones, don't leave without tasting the drier ones.
 Don't go home with any regrets because it's probable that you won't be back anytime soon (but we hope you do!).

 6. Be careful about perfumes and tastes before a tasting tour

 Don't eat or drink something beforehand that might interfere with your taste or smell.
 Coffee, fruity or mint chewing gum or candy will interfere with your palate and you won't make the most out of your tasting.
-The same happens with heavy sweet perfumes, cigars or cigarettes.
-So please avoid using strong perfumes and smoking before you go to a tasting, so that you won't ruin your experience not only for you but for the other people in the room.
+The same happens with heavy sweet perfumes, cigars, or cigarettes.
+So please avoid using strong perfumes and smoking before you go to a tasting so that you won't ruin your experience not only for you but for the other people in the room.

 wine tours, wine tastings, wine portugal, wine travel destinations, how to taste wine